Ernanm280/preparing-ad-inf-azure/README.md

 **4. Log in to Client-1**
 ---
-  * Use the configured administrator credentials to sign in via Remote Desktop.
+  * Use the configured administrator credentials to sign in via Remote Desktop
 * **Test connectivity to DC-1**

   * Open Command Prompt.
   * Ping `DC-1` Private IP address.
-  * Confirm that the ping replies are successful.
+  * Confirm that the ping replies are successful

   Successful replies confirm:

-  * Network connectivity is functioning properly.
+  * Network connectivity is functioning properly
-  * The firewall is not blocking ICMP traffic.
+  * The firewall is not blocking ICMP traffic
-  * Both VMs are on the same Virtual Network and subnet.
+  * Both VMs are on the same Virtual Network and subnet

 * **Verify DNS settings on `Client-1`**